hoadailanh/FileUpload/README.md

 Open FileUpload.sln in visual studio 2017.
 You should have node.js installed/integrated with VS 2017 for the UI app (angular 5) to download package dependencies.
 Run the app (both UI and API): Build the solution and select FileUpload project as your startup project and run it using ISS in visual studio

-You can run the UI app in VS Code if you wish make sure to run "npm install" in FileUpload\ClientApp to download package dependencies.

 If everything goes well, you should see the brower open and point to http://localhost:31238/.

 There are test csv files in API.Tests/TestCSVFiles that you can use to test the application.